Pembroke Weeding Services

 Contact Pembroke's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in Pembroke is essential for environmental protection and compliance with state and local regulations.
-The Department of Public Works (DPW) oversees specialized weed disposal, requiring residents to separate healthy weeds (for municipal composting), invasive species (bagged and sent to landfill, never composted), diseased plants (quarantined and controlled disposal), and seedy weeds (timed and contained to prevent spread).
-Soil clods and rocks must be coordinated through the Transfer Station.
-Yard waste is accepted in biodegradable paper bags only—no plastic per MassDEP—with woody weeds limited to 4-foot bundles and <50 lbs tied with biodegradable twine.
-The Transfer Station operates on a permit and fee basis, with seasonal hours.
-Finished municipal compost is available for soil improvement and restoration projects, distributed in spring and fall.
-Strictly, no weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
-Pembroke Department of Public Works
+Healthy weeds can be included in the municipal composting program, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty 6 mil plastic and disposed of at a certified landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained and timed for removal before seed dispersal.
+Soil clods and rocks are handled through the Transfer Station, which enforces strict guidelines: only biodegradable paper bags (no plastic per MassDEP), woody weeds must be under 4-foot and 50 lbs, and tied with biodegradable twine.
+Finished compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
+It is strictly prohibited to dispose of any yard waste in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.

 100 Center Street, Pembroke, MA 02359